-The Public Health Agency of Canada (PHAC) has developed a framework of control measures that can be adapted to various work environments in order to support the safe restoration of activities in response to the COVID-19 pandemic.
+The Public Health Agency of Canada (PHAC) and the Canadian Centre for Occupational Health and Safety (CCOHS) recommend using a layered approach of control measures that can be adapted to various work environments in order to support the safe restoration or continuation of activities in response to the COVID-19 pandemic.

 In this context:

-- court environment refers to any place where court hearings are held or court services are performed or delivered, including common areas (such as foyers, washrooms, seating areas, and cafeterias) used by court personnel and court users;
+- court environment refers to any place where court hearings are held or court services are performed or delivered, including common areas (such as foyers, washrooms, seating areas, and cafeterias) and alternate facilities used by court personnel and court users;

 - court personnel refers to all people involved in the operation of a court, including judges, security staff, and administrative officials; and

 - court users refers to anyone who accesses a court environment, including lawyers, litigants, accused persons, witnesses, members of the public, and persons who perform related services within court environments (such as police, counselors, and social service providers).

 Courts should evaluate the risk of introduction and transmission of the virus within their environment.
 In identifying risks, consider the relevant setting, including the number, proximity and duration of in-person contacts, the physical environment, and the characteristics and potential vulnerabilities of court users and personnel.
 The risk of COVID-19 introduction and transmission increases when people are

 - having close-range conversations or are in settings where there is shouting or loud speaking

 - physically interacting with others

 - frequently touching shared surfaces or objects, and/or